Amarpreet3/deepfake-detection/README.md

 ## DeepFake Detection (DFDC)
-Recent technological advancements have made it increasingly difficult to distinguish

-deepfakes from authentic media.
-This study presents a comprehensive deepfake detec- tion strategy using a frame-by-frame classification approach with EfficientNet B5 and
+Recent technological advancements have made it increasingly difficult to distinguish deepfakes from authentic media.
+This study presents a comprehensive deepfake detection strategy using a frame-by-frame classification approach with EfficientNet B5 and B7 models.

-B7 models.
 Key steps include face detection, cropping, landmark generation, and SSIM difference masking, complemented by heavy data augmentations.
-The proposed method

-significantly improves detection accuracy, outperforming existing models.
-The study un- derscores the need for advanced deep learning techniques to combat the growing sophistic- ation of deepfakes, with ongoing research required to further enhance detection robustness
+The proposed method significantly improves detection accuracy, outperforming existing models.
+The study underscores the need for advanced deep learning techniques to combat the growing sophistication of deepfakes, with ongoing research required to further enhance detection robustness and reliability.

-and reliability.

 ![title](https://github.com/user-attachments/assets/80ffdc1e-fa98-4bf7-b150-26dd0b0ca862)